Soluble Transferrin Receptor

 Within 24 hours

 Serum separator tube or plasma separator tube.
-Also acceptable: green (sodium or lithium heparin), lavender (EDTA), or pink (K2EDTA).
+Also acceptable: green (lithium heparin).

 Transfer 1 mL serum or plasma to an ARUP Standard Transport Tube.
 (Min: 0.3 mL)

 Contaminated, severely hemolyzed, icteric, or lipemic specimens.